TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/15 - Ezra/Ezra 7/Ezra 7.8.md

 ---

-And he came to Jerusalem in the fifth month, which was in the seventh year of the king.
+He came to Jerusalem in the fifth month, which was in the seventh year of the king.